Discrete Dirac Operators, Critical Embeddings and Ihara-Selberg Functions: Introduction

-In this paper we propose to overcome the previously mentioned limitations and obstacles for the determinant-type reasoning by replacing the determinants by so called Ihara-Selberg functions of the graph $G$.
-This in turn allows to rewrite the generating function of the even sets of edges of $G$ (the Ising model partition function associated to the graph $G$) as a linear combination of $2^{2g}$ square roots of Ihara-Selberg functions which we call Feynman functions.
-We build the Feynman functions in a combinatorial way in order to capture the emergence of the rotations $rot_s$ for Spin structures $s$ in the analysis of the Ising partition function, and realization of $rot_s$ via the quadratic forms on $H_1(X,F_2)$.
+In particular, we propose to overcome the previously mentioned limitations and obstacles for the determinant-type reasoning, and replace the determinants by so called Ihara-Selberg functions of the graph $G$.
+This in turn allows to rewrite the generating function of the even subsets of edges of $G$ (the Ising model partition function associated to the graph $G$) as a linear combination of $2^{2g}$ square roots of Ihara-Selberg functions which we call Feynman functions.
+We build the Feynman functions in a combinatorial way in order to capture the emergence of the rotations $rot_s$ for Spin structures $s$ in the analysis of the Ising partition function, where the realization of $rot_s$ exploits the space of quadratic forms on $H_1(X,F_2)$.
 This approach makes use of the original treatment of the Ising partition function via Ihara-Selberg functions by Sherman, see \cite{s}, \cite{l}.
-Our basic notion of a $g-$graph $G^g$ allows convenient treatment of a planar model for the embedding of the graph $G$ in a closed Riemann surface of genus $g$.
+Our basic notion of a $g-$graph $G^g$ allows rather convenient treatment of a planar model for the embedding of the graph $G$ in a closed Riemann surface of genus $g$.
 The $g-$graphs have been successfully used recently in \cite{lm} in a related situation.
-Moreover, the planar model may improve the insight into the analysis of the limiting process, which has not been done yet.
-The rotations are treated in a different (and perhaps more elegant) way by Johnson \cite{j}.
+Moreover, the planar model may improve the insight into the analysis of the limiting processes, which has not been done yet.
+The rotations are treated in a different way by Johnson \cite{j}.

-Finally, we show that the discrete Dirac operators appear very naturally in the context of the Feynman functions and comment on the relationship with continuous counterpart called analytic torsion, see \cite{rs1},\cite{rs2}.